cryptoartcom/cryptoart-smart-contracts/README.md

 ## 5. Actors & Roles

+*   **Proxy Admin:**
+    *   Owns the ProxyAdmin contract, which controls upgrades to the `CryptoartNFT` proxy.
+    *   Solely responsible for executing contract upgrades by updating the implementation address the proxy points to.
+    *   Does not interact with the `CryptoartNFT` logic directly (e.g., no minting or metadata control).
 *   **Contract Owner (`OwnableUpgradeable`):**
     *   Privileged administrator of the contract.
     *   Can pause/unpause the contract.